Germany’s Frankfurt Airport has the most direct flight connections in Europe, new figures reveal.

 Highest five-year airport growth

-The airports that have registered the highest growth in direct connectivity over the past five years are:
+The airports recording the strongest direct connectivity growth in the years 2013-2018 are:

 Airports with over 25million passengers per annum